Academic Catalog

 This course provides an overview of omnichannel retailing strategies.
 Students will explore the multi-channel customer journey, including mobile device, laptop, brick and mortar, catalog, social, and game-changing technologies that contribute to a seamless customer shopping experience.
 Students will apply omnichannel retailing strategies to a sustainable business plan.
 As shopping preferences become increasingly omnichannel, e-commerce retailers have the responsibility, influence, and opportunity to make everyday products safer and more sustainable.
 Offered in the College for Women.

-Prerequisites: MKTG 2302, Business Analytics or Accounting, Junior or Senior standing.
+Prerequisites: MKTG 2302 or BUSI 2012, and Junior or Senior standing.

 MRCH 3450 Visual Merchandising — 4 credits